Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Related Work

 \textbf{Diffusion Large Language Models (dLLMs).} Diffusion language models generate text by iteratively denoising a partially masked sequence, enabling multi token generation in principle.
 Early work studied both continuous diffusion for text \cite{li2022diffusion,gong2022diffuseq,han2023ssd} and discrete formulations \cite{ou2024your,lou2023discrete,austin2021structured,sahoo2024simple}.
 Among these, masked discrete diffusion models have proven most amenable to large scale training and deployment \cite{sahoo2024simple}.
 Recent releases include open models such as LLaDA \cite{Nie2025LargeLD} and Dream \cite{Ye2025Dream7D}, as well as commercial systems such as Mercury \cite{labs2025mercuryultrafastlanguagemodels} and Gemini Diffusion \cite{deepmind2025geminidiffu}.
 Despite their potential, practical inference remains challenging: aggressive parallel unmasking often degrades generation quality, while bidirectional attention and the lack of a stable KV cache make each decoding step expensive.
 Closing this gap between multi token capacity and reliable fast inference is an active research direction.

-\textbf{dLLMs Acceleration.} Existing acceleration methods mainly follow two directions: reducing per step compute via KV reuse \cite{liu2025dllm,wu2025fast,song2025sparse} and reducing the number of steps via parallel decoding \cite{israel2025accelerating,wang2025diffusion}.
+\textbf{dLLMs Acceleration.} Existing acceleration methods mainly follow two directions: reducing per step compute via KV reuse \cite{liu2025dllm,wu2025fast,song2025sparse} and reducing the number of steps via parallel decoding \cite{israel2025accelerating,wang2025diffusion,Kang2025ParallelBenchUT}.
 On the systems side, Fast dLLMs \cite{wu2025fast} observes that KV states change smoothly across diffusion steps under full attention and proposes to cache and update them blockwise, amortising recomputation.
-On the algorithmic side, parallel decoding unmasks multiple positions per step, typically guided by confidence criteria, and relies on verification with optional remasking to correct erroneous drafts \cite{wang2025remaskingdiscretediffusionmodels,kong2025accelerating,dong2025saber}.
+On the algorithmic side, parallel decoding unmasks multiple positions per step, typically guided by confidence criteria, and relies on verification with optional remasking to correct erroneous drafts \cite{wang2025remaskingdiscretediffusionmodels,kong2025accelerating,dong2025saber,ye2026rejection}.
 WINO \cite{hong2025wide} performs verification using an auxiliary shadow block with a stricter criterion than drafting, which improves selectivity but introduces additional computation. dParallel \cite{chen2025dparallel} combines self-distillation with entropy threshold-based remasking to reduce steps, but it requires retraining the diffusion model to obtain the high certainty drafts needed for aggressive parallel unmasking.
+Instead, \textsc{COVER} achieves faithful leave-one-out verification in place via KV cache override with diagonal correction, and selects verification seeds with a stability aware rule, enabling fast parallel decoding without extra blocks or retraining.